graph-guard/gqt/test/error_schema/selset_on_string.md

 ```

 ```
-1:13: field "foo" is undefined in type "String"
+1:13: field "foo" is undefined in type String
 ```